sysrpl/Codebot.Web/README.md

     public override string Title { get => "My Home Page"; }
 ```

-This would result in the response ``The title of this page is My Home Page`` begin generated.
+This would result in the response ``The title of this page is My Home Page`` being generated.

 Properties templated by curly braces ``{ }`` can be of any type and are not required to be be strings.
 If you have a ``User`` class with properties like Name, Birthday, and Role, it could be templated like so: